 There are also several lakes in the area for boating and fishing and Climb Bentonville, nearby, is the area’s only climbing and fitness facilities.

 Even though I love road trips, there’s enough room in my heart for airplanes too.
-So what Bentonville is doing for local aviation may just be my favorite thing there.
+What Bentonville has planned for local aviation may just be my favorite thing.
 While this area of Arkansas is serviced by the Northwest Arkansas Regional Airport, Bentonville has it’s own small airfield, the Louise Thaden Field, used for smaller aircraft and helicopters.

-Last year, they opened The Fieldhouse at Thaden Field.
-If you have ever checked into learning to fly, you probably found out it’s not that easy to do and it’s expensive.
-The idea behind opening The Fieldhouse is to make learning to fly easier and more accessible to the general public.
-The Fieldhouse is kind of like a clubhouse for pilots.
+Last year, they opened The Fieldhouse at Thaden Field, named after Louise Thaden.
+Anyone that’s ever checked into learning to fly, probably found out it’s not the easiest thing to do and it’s quite expensive.
+The goal of The Fieldhouse is to make learning to fly more simple and accessible to the general public.
+The Fieldhouse is kind of like a country club for pilots.
 You can train, test, rest and just hang out.
 But the public is welcome to come and enjoy it as well.

-There’s an exhibition hangar, where they will have aircraft on display.
-I was there the week after they opened so they were still bringing things in and setting up.
+There’s an exhibition hangar, where they plan to have aircraft and other aviation related things on display.
+I was there the week after they opened so they were still setting up.
 Eventually they will have more displays and even videos of Louise Thaden.

 All of these reasons I mentioned make Bentonville a great place to visit or even live but a community is only as good as it’s people.
-I really enjoyed all the people I came in contact with and the sense of community in Bentonville.
-They extended a lot of Southern hospitality to me and were so friendly!
-I can’t wait to go back and see what else they come up with in the future.
+Time and time again I was struck by the forethought and effort being put into the present community.
+At the same time they are honoring the past and acknowledging how they got to where they are today.
+I can’t wait to check in on them again and see what other projects they come up with.

 Sometimes we just need a little help to see an overlooked place.
-I’m thankful to Visit Bentonville for putting it on my radar.
+I’m thankful to Visit Bentonville for inviting me.
 Even though I was hosted by them, all experiences and opinions are my own.
-And my opinion is: put Bentonville on your list!
+And my opinion is: put Bentonville on your to visit list!

-Stay: I stayed at the Hilton Garden Inn which was very nice and accommodating.
-They are conveniently located to downtown and have breakfast included.
+Stay: I was hosted at the Hilton Garden Inn which was super nice and very accommodating.
+The located to downtown makes is a great place to stay.
+Breakfast is included.
 Parking is free.